epfl-ada/ada-2023-project-adavengers2023/README.md

 This study is fueled by the increasing societal focus on gender representation in media.
 By scrutinizing historical and character-level data, we aim to reveal trends in the depiction of women in film, thereby mirroring broader societal shifts.

+The data story can be found here : https://ariane-augustoni.github.io/Women_and_movies

 ### Research Questions

 1. **Female Character Identities in Synopses:**